hugil/gitlabci-lftp/readme.md

 **Place the [.gitlab-ci.yml](https://github.com/hugil/lftp-gitlabci/blob/master/.gitlab-ci.yml ".gitlab-ci.yml") in your Gitlab project's repository and configure the Pipeline.
 Customize the script as you wish to create a powerful automated deployment to wherever your like!**

-It allows you to  build, test and deploy committed code without any effort.
+It allows you to  build, test and deploy committed code without less of the manual effort.

 ### LFTP Options
 ```